estuary/flow/site/docs/overview/comparisons.md

 # Comparisons

-Flow is a flexible platform for real-time data processing.
-It integrates data ingestion, storage, transformation, and materialization.
-However, you may find that description isn't enough to give you a true understanding of what Flow does in practical terms.

-This article is designed to provide clarity by explaining Flow through the lens of various data systems you may know.
-For each system, it discusses Flow's similarities and differences, and how the two can be used together, when applicable.

-Because Flow combines many functionalities, it is related to multiple types of technologies.
-Click the familiar system(s) from the list below to jump to an explanation of how it compares with Flow.
+Because Flow combines many functionalities, it's related to many types of data systems.
+Choose a familiar system from the list below to jump to an explanation of how it compares with Flow (or how you can use the two together).

 * [Apache Beam and Google Cloud Dataflow](comparisons.md#apache-beam-and-google-cloud-dataflow)
 * [Kafka](comparisons.md#kafka)